Examples of community premises include:

 - village halls

-Where it is not clear whether premises are community premises, the matter will be approached on a case-by-case basis, with the main consideration being how the premises are predominantly used.
+If it is not clear whether premises are community premises, it will be approached on a case-by-case basis, with the main consideration being how the premises is mainly used.

 - genuinely made available for community benefit most of the time